Nigar Khana: City’s cultural identity, aesthetic pleasure for art lovers

 Art for selling handicrafts, exhibits antiquities, cultural and artistic items for over 45 years.

-Climbing down the steep stairs of this enchanting locus, one finds oneself into a world of colours consisted of mosaic art, Naqashi, wooden, glass work, blue pottery, jewellery made of camel bone, table lamps, flasks, plaster of Paris decoration pieces and many more.
+Climbing down the steep stairs of this enchanting locus, one finds oneself into a world of colours consisted of mosaic art, Naqashi, wooden, glass work, blue pottery, jewelery made of camel bone, table lamps, flasks, plaster of Paris decoration pieces and many more.

-Abul Waheed, who has been running Nigar Khana after his father Abdul Hameed for the last 30 years says that his father, who was a carpenter by profession, had extra ordinary command of manufacturing
+Abul Waheed, who has been running Nigar Khana after his father Abdul Hameed for the last 30 years says that his father, who was a carpenter by profession, had extra ordinary command of manufacturing innovative flower pots.

 Now, many artisans were contributing to it, he said, and everyone of them is master of his art.
 Their distinctive approach is a source of attraction and inspiration for a large number of daily visitors.